hanchiang/codecrafters-redis-rust/README.md

 # TODO
-- [ ] Better separation of concern: Move parse and respond out of ClientInput
+- [ ] Better separation of concern: Move parse, respond out of ClientInput
 - [ ] Improve the parsing of user input.
 Currently, the program only parses an of array of bulk strings, and ignores the bytes part(i.e. $4 in $4\r\nping\r\n) in the bulk string request
+- [ ] Validate parsed input
 - [ ] Replace threads with event loop